 Can Gluten Sensitivity Go Away?

 Another question I’m asked often is whether or not a gluten sensitivity can go away.

 The truth is, no, it can’t.
 Once you have it, you have it.

 Dr. Tom O’Bryan, the foremost thought leader in the space of gluten disorders and author of The Autoimmune Fix (the best book I’ve read on the topic of gluten disorders), sounds off on whether or not gluten sensitivity is a lifelong affliction.

 Bottom line: If you have a gluten sensitivity, you have it for life.
-And when you eat “just a little gluten,” you reactivate those memory b cells and awaken the inflammatory fire dormant inside of you.
+And when you eat “just a little gluten,” you reactivate those memory b cells and awaken the inflammatory fires that lie dormant inside of you.

 There is a Difference

 Remember, there is a difference between putting your symptoms of celiac disease into remission and curing celiac disease.
 Right now, there is no cure for celiac disease, and no, celiac disease cannot just go away.
 Neither can a gluten sensitivity.

 However, if you remove gluten from your diet (and if you’re serious about eating gluten free – no gluten, ever), and you take steps to replenish your nutrient reserves, keep your ph balance in check, and mind your gut health, you’ll be in a position to put all your symptoms into remission for good.